 Wild Garlic (Allium vineale)

 Wild garlic is tough to beat.
 Using a trowel to dig them up is fairly successful but may require multiple diggings to remove them all.
-You'll almost always miss a bulb!
+You’ll almost always miss a bulb!
 Boiling water does kill them off but they may need retreated.
+If you can’t beat the wild garlic you can always eat it!
+I have used the greens in place of green onions or chives in dishes.

 I think what we consider weeds needs reevaluated.
 Many weeds offer benefits to gardeners.
 We should save the weed title for those deserving of it like ragweed or Johnson grass!